Time is a precious commodity and must not be squandered. The only way to value it is to make each day count.

 The perfect storm of 2007 was the wake-up call for me, and I am so grateful for it.
 Time is a precious commodity and must not be squandered.
 The only way to value it is to make each day count.
 Each morning is a gift that must be opened, appreciated, absorbed, and augmented.
 Each evening, we return the gift with thanks to our Creator.
 Most especially in a crisis, we must be grateful, because it is a gift, an opportunity, if only we open the eyes of our mind.

 George Jerjian graduated with a business degree from Bradford University in England (1973) and a master’s degree in Journalism from New York University (1993).
 He has worked as a Chartered Marketer for the past 40 years, as partner in a US commercial real estate venture for the last 30 years, as a writer of 10 books over the last 20 years, and as a speaker for the last 15 years, earning the Distinguished Toastmaster award in 2013.
 He now devotes his time to consulting, coaching, speaking and writing.
-You can learn more about George and his upcoming book (release date: October 18, 2018) at Spirit of Gratitude.
+You can learn more about George and his book at Spirit of Gratitude.